postman-open-technologies/gsoc-2023/CONTRIBUTOR_GUIDANCE.md

 **This repo ([gsoc-2023](https://github.com/postman-open-technologies/gsoc-2023)) is only for managing ideas and inform potential contributors.
 There will be no mandatory qualifying task in this repo, nor will any project development happen in here.
 Find the corresponding project repos by going to the [issues section](https://github.com/postman-open-technologies/gsoc-2023/issues?q=is%3Aissue+is%3Aopen+label%3Afinal+label%3Aideas), select the project you want to learn about or contribute to and follow the link to the repo in the description.**

-You can send an introductory email to the project's main mentor anytime before March 20.
+You can send an introductory message to the project's main mentor anytime before March 20.

 In your introduction, please include answers to the following questions: